Dispatch Priming

 Kristy Dorton

-Instructor Kristy Dorton is an active-duty dispatcher with the Sacramento Police Department and a California POST Master Instructor.
+Instructor Kristy Dorton is an active-duty Public Safety Dispatcher II and Communications Training Officer with the Sacramento Police Department.
+She is also a California POST Master Instructor.
 Kristy has studied the complexities of dispatch priming and designed this course to help fellow dispatchers avoid it.

 More about Kristy